genepattern/genepattern-notebook/README.md

 a scientific version of Python that ships with many of the most popular Python packages for science, math and data analysis (ex: NumPy, SciPy, Pandas, Matplotlib, IPython, etc.).

-## Install PIP
+### Install PIP

 Install PIP (Python Package Index) if not already installed (PIP may come with Anaconda distribution; see https://pip.pypa.io/en/latest/installing.html).
 This is Python's preferred package management system.

+Now you should choose to either install GenePattern Notebook from GitHub or from PIP.
+If you don't know which method you would prefer, then we recommend doing the PIP installation.
+Then skip to the appropriate step below.

+### Install GenePattern Notebook from GitHub

+Copy the following file genepattern-notebook/profile/extensions/genepattern.py and place it on your Python path.
+This is the GenePattern Notebook extension that will be loaded into Jupyter.

+If you don't already have Jupyter installed, you can install it from PIP by running:

+> pip install jupyter

+From here go to the "Launch Jupyter" step below.

-## Install GenePattern Notebook
+### Install GenePattern Notebook from PIP

-The best way to install GenePattern Notebook is through PIP.
+The easiest way to install GenePattern Notebook is through PIP.
 It can be installed by executing the following command:

 > pip install genepattern-notebook

-## Launch Jupyter
+### Launch Jupyter

 Finally, you may launch Jupyter Notebook by issuing the following command at the terminal: